AdobeDocs/experience-manager-learn.pt-BR/help/headless-tutorial/graphql/advanced-graphql/explore-graphql-api.md

                  "content": [
                    {
                      "nodeType": "text",
-                     "value": "Yosemite National Park is in California’s Sierra Nevada mountains.
-It’s famous for its gorgeous waterfalls, giant sequoia trees, and iconic views of El Capitan and Half Dome cliffs."
+                     "value": "Yosemite National Park is in California's Sierra Nevada mountains.
+It's famous for its gorgeous waterfalls, giant sequoia trees, and iconic views of El Capitan and Half Dome cliffs."
                    }
                  ]
                },